 This command is used to determine the type of devices that are connected to the HP-HIL link, as well as the characteristics of these devices.
-Each device responds to the Identify and Describe command with a series of data bytes which are referred to as the Identify and Describe Record.
+Each device responds to the Identify and Describe command with a series of data which can vary in length from 2 to 11 bytes.
+The content of this data is as follows: